 Kinesiology Activities 169 Wrestling

+Class Hours: 32 Laboratory total.
 Fundamentals of wrestling skills and techniques.
 Take-downs, escapes, analysis of opponents strengths and weakness will also be considered.
-Student will master rules, regulations and ethic of the activity.
-May be repeated.
+Student will master rules, regulations and ethics of the activity.

 Kinesiology Activities 169 Wrestling